rej696/sandbox/cmake/README.md

 cmake --help-module <module
 ```

-for conditional syntax, this is the "if()" command, so the help
+e.g. for conditional syntax, this is the "if()" command, so the help
 is included in `cmake --help-command if`